Drizzr/Bachelorarbeit/README.md

     *   **B. Aggregated Quadrant Analysis**: In this powerful new step, the script aggregates data from sensors located in four predefined quadrants of the sensor grid (Top-Left, Top-Right, Bottom-Left, Bottom-Right) for each projection type (`xy`, `yz`).
 It then runs the same full statistical analysis on these aggregated regional datasets.

 4.  **Comprehensive Statistical Comparisons**: For each feature (e.g., T-Wave Area) in each analysis run (both individual and aggregated), the script performs a comprehensive comparison between the two groups:
     *   **T-Test Analysis**: It runs `perform_t_test()`, which calculates Welch's t-test to get a p-value.
-It generates a plot of the t-distribution and a detailed boxplot that includes individual data points and Monte Carlo-derived confidence intervals for the median.
+It generates a plot of the t-distribution and a detailed boxplot that includes individual data points and Monte Carlo-derived uncertainty intervals for the median.
     *   **ROC Analysis**: It runs `determine_optimal_threshold()` to evaluate diagnostic performance.
 This function calculates the AUC, F1-score, sensitivity, and specificity, and generates an ROC curve plot and a confusion matrix.

 5.  **Monte Carlo Simulation for Uncertainty**: A core strength of the script is its robust use of Monte Carlo simulations.
 The `_unc` columns (e.g., `t_Area_unc`) from the `result.csv` files are used to run the `perform_t_test()` and `determine_optimal_threshold()` functions hundreds of times on data perturbed according to its measurement uncertainty.
-This produces robust confidence intervals for all key statistical outputs (p-value, AUC, optimal threshold, etc.), providing a rigorous assessment of the findings.
+This produces robust uncertainty intervals for all key statistical outputs (p-value, AUC, optimal threshold, etc.), providing a rigorous assessment of the findings.

 6.  **Saving Outputs**: The script generates a wealth of structured output:
     *   For individual sensor analyses, all plots and a summary CSV are saved to a `Generated_Plots_MC` and `Generated_Tables_MC` subdirectory within that sensor's result folder.